 Mechanism to Determine Unreasonably High Profit

-The 2018 Regulations prescribes a specific formula for the determination of unreasonably high profit is done.
+The 2018 Regulations prescribes a specific formula for the determination of unreasonably high profit.
 The determination of "unreasonably high profits" is made by examining the mark-up percentage mechanism or the margin percentage mechanism using the prescribed formulas.

 A comparison is done by comparing the percentages of any (i) goods sold or offered for sale or (ii) services supplied or offered for supply on the first day of a particular financial year (FY) or calendar year (CY), against the percentages of any (i) goods sold or offered for sale or (ii) services supplied or offered for supply in that particular FY or CY.